 Best biking meal on your journey?
 And, because I have to ask, what was the worst?

 Lunch in Astoria, Oregon, was pretty damn good.
-The thing is… southern Washington was not my favorite place for food.
-The first fish and chips I had in Westport (Washington) were fine.
+The thing is…southern Washington was not my favorite place for food.
+The first fish and chips I had in Westport, WA were fine.
 But three more days of it and I was done.
 I don’t mind pizza and greasy omelets.
 But I need my greek yogurt, kale, and raw almond fix every once in a while and I was WAY overdue by the time I got to Astoria.
-It was the first city since Canada to have a whole foods store.
+It was the first city since Canada to have a organic foods store.
 I bought lots of organic things and I took them out to the riverfront to eat.
 The glorious sun beamed down on me while I gorged myself with green things.
 Wondrous.

-The worst meal was probably the night I ate an apple, nuts, and canned oysters.
+The worst meal was probably the day I didn’t pass a grocery store and I ended up eating an apple, nuts, and canned oysters for dinner.
 But even that wasn’t too bad.

 What was the hardest day?

 The hardest day was the day from Fort Myers to Standish-Hickey State Park (California).
 It wasn’t the longest day, or the hilliest day, but it was the hottest day.
 That day the coastal route took us inland about 15 miles.
 That’s all it takes for temperatures to jump about thirty degrees.
 It was a shock to the system after getting used to the temperate coastal weather.
 The recorded temperature in Garberville (a town en route) on that day (July 30) was 102.
 Most of the ride was on the wide open 101; no shade to be found.

 I took this picture on that day.
 This van was having a rough time of it, too.

 The Golden Gate Bridge.
 No Big Sur.
 Gah.
 Nope.
 I can’t.
 I just can’t.
 IT WAS ALL SO GOOD.